TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/GuidelinesForImages.rst

 * It is recommended to use PNG for bitmaps (e.g. screenshots, photographs) and SVG for vector graphics images.
 In any case, you can use .png.

-* If you use png but have combined a screenshot with some graphics elements, be sure to additionally upload the file in a format in which it can be easily extended (e.g. svg)

 Guidelines for Screenshots
 ==========================